voxel51/fiftyone/docs/source/integrations/cvat.rst

     video is uploaded to a separate task
 -   **job_assignees** (*None*): a list of usernames to assign jobs
 -   **job_reviewers** (*None*): a list of usernames to assign job reviews
--   **project_name** (*None*): the name of the project(s) to create and in which to store all tasks with the same label schema.
-The primary use of this parameter is to group videos since they are each uploaded to separate tasks.
+-   **project_name** (*None*): an optional project name in which to store the annotation tasks.
+The project will be created if necessary.
 By default, no project is created

 .. _cvat-label-schema: